HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 The queries from last year have been updated to reflect the new data structure.
 For most, there has been no effective difference in the results.

 The update of the CO2 emissions calculations is reflected in the global page, SSG, CMS, and e-commerce emissions calculation.
-We have updated the calculations to the version 4 model of emissions calculation based on <a hreflang="en" href="https://sustainablewebdesign.org/estimating-digital-emissions/">https://sustainablewebdesign.org/estimating-digital-emissions/</a>
+We have updated the calculations to the version 4 model of emissions calculation based on <a hreflang="en" href="https://sustainablewebdesign.org/estimating-digital-emissions/">Sustainable Web Design Model</a>.

 Main differences:
 - The global carbon intensity has changed from 442g/kWh to 494g/kWh.